Ever had your Google Product Listing Ads not shown up in search or your campaigns suspended because your titles didn’t meet Google’s requirements?

 - For Russia

-- For books and other information products, include the age rating at the beginning of the title
+- For books and other information products, including the age rating at the beginning of the title

 Google Shopping Optimization: Title Structure